docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 **Returns**

-:ref:`Font object<fontobject>`, or undefined if no Font by that ID.
+:ref:`Font object<fontobject>`, or undefined if no font by that ID.

 -----